durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/lab2-2.png)

-1. In Azure Active Directory Overview page, click on the **Groups** blade under the manage section.
+1. In Microsoft Entra ID Overview page, click on the **Groups** blade under the manage section.
 In the Search groups field, enter **SSPR**, then from the search results select **SSPRSecurityGroupUsers**.
 It will take you to the configuration option for this group.

 1. From the left navigation pane, select **Members** under **Manage**.